spectrocloud/librarium/content/docs/04-clusters.md

 ## Download Cluster Logs

-At times, it might be required to work with the Palette Support Team to troubleshoot an issue.
+At times, you may be required to work with the Palette Support Team to troubleshoot an issue.
 Palette provides the ability to gather logs from the clusters it manages.
 Problems that occur during the orchestration lifecycle, may require access to the various containers, nodes, and Kube system logs.
-Palette automates this log collection process and provides an easy download option from the Palette UI console.
+Palette automates this log-collection process and provides an easy download option from the Palette UI console.
 Hence, it reduces the burden on the operator to log in to various cluster nodes individually and fetch these logs.
 <br />

 ### Collect the Logs